Search

 4. 80% of the graduates of the program will express overall satisfaction with their educational experience at Standard College.

 Standard College awards students with a diploma in Practical Nursing upon successful completion of all program requirements.
-The Practical Nursing Program is a non-credit, vocational program and credits earned in this program are generally not applicable to other degrees.
+The Practical Nursing Program is a non-credit, vocational program.
+Clock hours earned in the program are generally not applicable to other degrees.

 Upon completion of the PN program, graduates will have the knowledge and skills necessary to: